KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 	> $ mariadb -h YOUR_HOST_NAME -u username -ppassword database_name

-Where to connect locally you simply put localhost and the Credentials you'll setup eventually with the command below.
+Where to connect locally you simply put localhost and the credentials you'll setup eventually with the command below.
 <br>
 If you want to connect to a remote DB, you'll have to enter the IP address of the remote db.
 <br>